webdotmilans/currrency_converter_app/README.md

 # currrency_converter_app
-it is currency converter app using flutter
+it is currency converter (flutter)